luisgerhorst/virtual-auto-fill/README.md

 make CONFIG=straight test
 ```

-Run with `CONFIG=melpa` to test the melpa configuration.
+Run with `CONFIG=melpa` to test the MELPA configuration.
 Refer to the `Makefile` for additional commands that may be useful.